hmorchid/ada-project-analytixxperts2023/index.md

 We find that **D1 = 0.8** is significantly greater than **D2 = 0.02**.
 This result is coherent as Movie 1 appears to have a more diverse cast, even though Movie 2 includes a greater number of ethnicities.

-We utilized this index to analyze the films in our dataset, leading to the creation of the bar plots displayed below:
+We used this index to analyze the films in our dataset, leading to the creation of the bar plots displayed below:

 <iframe src="assets/distrib_diversity_3.html" width="800px" height="550px" frameborder="0" position="relative">Genre plot</iframe>